sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getProductsDropdownItems({products: [{id: '1', name: 'Tacos'}]})).toEqual([{label: 'Tacos', value: '1'}])
 -->

-It’s more tricky if our data can be an array or `null`, because default values are only used when the value is strictly `undefined`, not just _falsy_.
+It’s trickier if our data can be an array or `null` because default values are only used when the value is strictly `undefined`, not just _falsy_.
 In this case, we can use the _nullish coalescing operator_:

 ```js
 function getProductsDropdownItems(productsMaybe) {